douglascoimbra/qa-cypress/README.md

 # qa-cypress

-For open de Cypress Open execute the command:
+For open the Cypress App execute the command:
 ```
 npx cypress open
 ```